Guild of Stories

 Eduardus Grenn

-Eduardus GrennEduardus GrennEduardus GrennEduardus Grenn was born on April 2, 1805, in Lutheria as the son of Hans and Anne Grenn.
+Eduardus GrennEduardus GrennEduardus GrennEduardus Grenn was born on April 2, 1805, in Lutheria as the son of Hans Grenn and Anne Grenn.
 Shortly after his birth, his mother abandoned him.
-She was known for… was born on April 2, 1805, in LutheriaLutheriaLutheriaThe City of Lutheria is one of the main cities in the Region of Kilden and is situated along the important trade route to Belthem.
-The city is geographically located… as the son of Hans and Anne GrennAnne GrennAnne Grenn.
+She was known… was born on April 2, 1805, in LutheriaLutheriaLutheriaThe City of Lutheria is one of the main cities in the Region of Kilden.
+It lies along an important trade route towards Belthem and other towns on the Regent… as the son of Hans GrennHans GrennHans Grenn and Anne GrennAnne GrennAnne Grenn.
 Shortly after his birth, his mother abandoned him.
 She was known for having a bad temper and was often in and out of jail.
 His father, however, was a loving and devoted parent who raised Eduardus on his own.
 Hans was fond of telling imaginative stories about thrilling adventures and great triumphs, often drawing inspiration from his faith.

-Unfortunately, on September 17, 1816, Hans GrennHans GrennHans Grenn passed away due to the toll that his participation in the Napoleonic Wars had taken on him.
+Unfortunately, on September 17, 1816, Hans GrennHans GrennHans Grenn passed away due to the toll that his participation in the Napoleonic WarsThe Napoleonic WarsThe Napoleonic Wars (1803-1815) were a series of global military conflicts fought by the French Empire under the leadership of Emperor Napoleon Bonaparte against various European coalitions.
+The wars, which… had taken on him.
 He had lost his passion for life and was battling depression.
 The only thing that kept him going was his son.
 Yet it was not enough to keep his broken body going.
 With Hans gone, his brother took care of the eleven-year-old Eduardus.

 When Eduardus turned sixteen, he decided to study grammar and pursue a career as a writer.
-He found inspiration in his father’s stories and started writing fiction and poetry.
+He found inspiration in his father’s stories and started writingWriting fiction and poetry.
 While studying, he became intrigued by several liturgical texts, which sparked his interest in religion.
 Consequently, he shifted his focus from fiction to religious studies.

 In 1838, on Christmas Day, Eduardus had a dream of leading his own parish and inspiring people with his faith.
 He interpreted this dream as a calling and subsequently left the monastery to pursue it.
 At that time, the Catholic Parish of Green Chapel was seeking a new leader, and Eduardus seized the opportunity without hesitation.
 Despite being a Catholic parish, Eduardus made it inclusive of people from other faiths and beliefs, encouraging everyone to be more open-minded towards different religions.

-Eduardus GrennEduardus GrennEduardus GrennEduardus Grenn was born on April 2, 1805, in Lutheria as the son of Hans and Anne Grenn.
+Eduardus GrennEduardus GrennEduardus GrennEduardus Grenn was born on April 2, 1805, in Lutheria as the son of Hans Grenn and Anne Grenn.
 Shortly after his birth, his mother abandoned him.
-She was known for… is a person of small stature, standing at only 1.67m and weighing 75kg.
+She was known… is a person of small stature, standing at only 1.67m and weighing 75kg.
 He has a fair complexion, blue eyes, and light-grey hair.
 His calming gaze and friendly smile reflect his gentle nature.
 Eduardus is renowned for his kindness, sound advice, and willingness to help those in need.

 Table Of Contents